 Destination NSW is required to report to Government and the general community on the status of its Disability Inclusion Action Plan and the actions being undertaken by them.
 The plan will continue to develop and be refined as actions are completed and new issues emerge.

-- An Access and Inclusions Manager facilitated access and inclusion initiatives and facilitated and managed related enquires from event organisers and the general public during the Vivid Sydney Festival.
-This role also oversaw accessibility access across the Vivid Sydney footprint
+- Destination NSW has an ongoing commitment to facilitate access and inclusion initiatives and manage related enquires from event organisers and the general public during the Vivid Sydney Festival.
+The Access and Inclusions Manager oversaw accessibility access across the Vivid Sydney footprint.

-- Transport was organised for disability groups to access designated drop-off and pick up areas within the Vivid Sydney footprint
+- Transport was organised for disability groups to access designated drop-off and pick up areas within the Vivid Sydney footprint.

-- Destination NSW actively works with event proponents and stakeholders to include access information on their websites to assist attendees
+- Destination NSW actively works with event proponents and stakeholders to include access information on their websites to assist attendees.

-- Destination NSW organised Auslan interpreters for all Vivid Ideas events
+- Destination NSW organised Auslan interpreters for all Vivid Ideas events.

-- Access issues are incorporated in event-related Visitor Survey research activity
+- Access issues are incorporated in event-related visitor survey research activity.

-- Destination NSW continues to develop positive partnerships with organisations and services who support people with a disability
+- Destination NSW continues to develop positive partnerships with organisations and services who support people with a disability.

-- The physical requirements to perform particular roles is included in Destination NSW employee role descriptions
+- The physical requirements to perform particular roles is included in Destination NSW employee role descriptions.

-- Destination NSW continues to consult with its employees about access issues
+- Destination NSW continues to consult with its employees about access issues.